List of Miracleman characters: Fictional character biography

-By the time Liz is next seen Mike has effectively committed suicide, London has been devastated by Kid Miracleman and Miracleman has seized control of Earth before very publicly making love to Miraclewoman.
+By the time Liz is next seen, Mike has effectively committed suicide, London has been devastated by Kid Miracleman, and Miracleman has seized control of Earth before publicly making love to Miraclewoman.
 He visits her in Yarmouth and offers to move her up the list for superhuman augmentation and offers her a place in Olympus.
 She reacts with scorn, denouncing his loss of humanity, and tells him not to visit her again.
 Miracleman is perplexed but bothered by her attitude.

 Doctor Emil Gargunza

 Publication history

 Doctor Gargunza began life as a modified version of Captain Marvel archenemy Doctor Sivana, with the name inspired by an insulting nickname Mick Anglo was called by his brother.
 He was a frequent recurring villain in both Marvelman and Marvelman Family, and was presented largely as a stock mad scientist.
 In the original material he also had a nephew called Young Gargunza who largely fulfilled a similar role in the pages of Young Marvelman.
 As of it has yet to be revealed that either fictional or non-fictional versions of Young Gargunza exist within the revival's universe.
 During the early planning for the mooted planned Warrior combined universe, Gargunza was also going to be revealed as the creator of the Fate computer seen in V for Vendetta, but this development was dropped before either story addressed the issue.